ChicagoBoss/ChicagoBoss/README.md

 a web server.
 There will be a lot of PROGRESS REPORTs on your console but everything should be running smoothly.

+The project name should be a legal Erlang atom, i.e. start with a lowercase letter and contain only letters, digits, and underscores.

 Dependencies
 ------------